cjdbarlow/bedside-notebook/anaesthesia/opthal/opthal-la.md

 ##Considerations
-##Preoperative
-Assessment should consider:
+* B
+	* COAD
+	CO<sub>2</sub> retention may occur under the drapes.
+High-flow oxygen undedr the drapes may reduce this.
+	* Ability to lie flat for up to 30 minutes
+* D
 	* **Axial length**
 	Determines which technique would be more appropriate.
+	* Ability to obey commands
+	* Anxiety levels around LA and eye
+* H
+	* Clotting status
+		* Bleeding issues
+		* Presence of anticoagulants
+		Clotting profile should be checked within 24 hours for patients on anticoagulants.
+			* Use of antiplatelet agents including aspirin
+			* Warfarin and INR if applicable
-* Coagulation profile
+			* NOACs
+			* Generally a sub-Tenon's block will be preferred as this is lower than the risk of discontinuing these agents

+##Preoperative Assessment
+Should consider:
-* BSL
+* Hypertension
+High SBP may increase risk of bleeding, especially with use of phenylephrine drops to dilate the eye.
+Normal antihypertensives should be taken.
 * Ability to lie flat
 * Hearing
+Patient will need to follow commands during procedure.
 * Anxiety levels
-Determine whether sedation will be required.
+Determine whether GA will be required.

-##Perioperative
-Eye surgery under LA:
-* Carries very little risk
-Predominant morbidity related to oversedation.
+##Preparation
-* Should have basic monitoring
+* Standard ANZCA monitoring
-* Should have IV access
+* IV Access

+##Induction
+* Time out
+* Give sedation
+Many appropriate techniques:
+	* Midazolam 0.5-2mg
+	* Propofol 10-30mg with alfentanil 250ug
+	* Propofol 10-20 mg with ketamine 10mg and alfentanil 100-250ug
+* Apply topical local anaesthetic drops

+##Intraoperative
+###Surgical Stages
 ##Postoperative

 ---
 ##References
 1. Ripart J, Mehrige K, Rocca RD.
 [Local & Regional Anesthesia for Eye Surgery](https://www.nysora.com/local-regional-anesthesia-for-eye-surgery).
 NYSORA.
+2. Royal College of Anaesthetists and Royal College of Opthalmologists.
+[Local Anaesthesia in Opthalmic Surgery](https://www.rcophth.ac.uk/wp-content/uploads/2014/12/2012-SCI-247-Local-Anaesthesia-in-Ophthalmic-Surgery-2012.pdf).
+2012.